 Privacy Act obligations and the OAIC's AI guidance

-The Privacy Act 1988, as amended by the Privacy Legislation Amendment (Enhancing Online Privacy and Other Measures) Act 2021, is the binding instrument for AI-related data processing in Australia.
-The Act's 13 Australian Privacy Principles apply to all personal information collected, used, and disclosed by regulated entities.
+The Privacy Act 1988 is the binding instrument for AI-related data processing in Australia.
+An earlier version of this guide cited it as amended by a "Privacy Legislation Amendment (Enhancing Online Privacy and Other Measures) Act 2021"; that is not the operative amending Act and the citation has been withdrawn.
+The Act as it now stands was amended by the Privacy and Other Legislation Amendment Act 2024.
+Its 13 Australian Privacy Principles apply to all personal information collected, used, and disclosed by regulated entities.
 For AI systems, the most relevant Principles are APP 1 (open and transparent management), APP 3 (collection for a specific purpose), APP 6 (use and disclosure only for the collected purpose or a directly related purpose), APP 10 (accuracy), and APP 11 (security).

 The OAIC's AI guidance also addresses the concept of secondary use of data in AI training: using personal information collected for one purpose to train an AI model for a different purpose.
 The OAIC's position is that this constitutes a separate use of the personal information that requires a legal basis under APP 6.
 Organizations that train AI models on customer data collected for a different purpose without a valid legal basis are in breach of the Privacy Act, regardless of the governance quality of their AI systems in other respects.